PDF Generation API with Watermark and Stamp

 How It Works

-If watermark text is supplied, the API injects a DOM element via a JavaScript snippet.
-This element:- Is centered, rotated -45°, and rendered with a semi-transparent style.
+- Is centered, rotated -45°, and rendered with a semi-transparent style.

 - Adjusts font size dynamically based on the length of the watermark text.